netxms/netxms-doc/admin/installation.rst

 Installing from RPM repository
 ==============================

-We provide RPM packages for RHEL7/8 and Fedora36/37, both amd64 and aarch64.
+We provide RPM packages for RHEL and Fedora, both amd64 and aarch64.
 If you need build for another system, please contact us for support or check this section: :ref:`Installing from source <install_from_sources>`.

-RHEL7 / RHEL8 repository is at https://packages.netxms.org/epel/.
+RHEL repository is at https://packages.netxms.org/epel/.

-Fedora 36/27 repository  is at https://packages.netxms.org/fedora/.
+Fedora repository is at https://packages.netxms.org/fedora/.

 Complete repository file and signing key is available in each corresponding root.